hilfialkaff/sound-nyc/nyc-events.md

 # Legend

 -  [+120 db]: Red - Immediate Hearing Damage possible
--  [120 - 85 db]: Red - Hearing damage within minutes to hours
+-  [120 - 85 db]: Orange - Hearing damage within minutes to hours

 # NYC Events #
 The following is a listing of events in New York City with their location of